Barak Valley: Festivals

 Durga puja is one of the major festivals of Barak valley, as the region is home to a large population of Bengalis in Assam.
 Durga puja is celebrated with great fervour and enthusiasm in every part of the region be it rural or urban areas with great joy and happiness.
-Annually, on average 2,500 puja pandals have been organized by puja committees throughout the valley, with 300 durga puja pandals are being concentrated in Silchar alone.
+Annually, on average 2,500 puja pandals have been organised by puja committees throughout the valley, with 300 durga puja pandals are being concentrated in Silchar alone.
 The festival marks the victory of good over evil.